- 1 Dark Agent

 - Armor – Prevents your agents from being removed from the board if an assassination fails

 Rocket Launcher – Lets you change one rolled die to any number you wish (which should always be 6.
 In the online game this is auto changed to 6)

 - Uniform – This allows low level characters to attack higher level characters that they wouldn’t normally be able to attack.
 (I think some part of this is broken in the online game.
 It seems pretty useless, the only time I’ve needed it was when trying to attack Nikita with a level 1 spy)

 - Binoculars – These give you +5 to rolls against a chosen mission target

 - Jet Pack – Swap one of your agents with a baddie (There are different powers that let you swap things in addition to people.
-This also gets strange because one you activate a spy you can swap a different guy into his space and use the spy who moved to target the guy in his space)
+This also gets strange because once you activate a spy you can swap a different guy into their space and use the spy who moved to target the guy in their space)

 - Adrenaline – Add the attack amount of the first activated spy to the attack total (this one is super glitchy online, using Russia with 2 shots can get you 130+ to attacks)